Ziang-Lu/Coursera-Algorithms/4-Shortest Paths Revisit, NP-Complete Problems and What To Do About Them/1-Shortest Paths Revisit/Shortest Paths Revisit.md

 1. Internet protocols are **destination-driven** rather than source-driven.

-   => *Reverse all directions in the Bellman-Ford algorithm, to compute the shortest paths from any vertex to a given destination vertex*
+   => *Reverse all directions in Bellman-Ford algorithm, to compute the shortest paths from any vertex to a given destination vertex*

    => *At the same time, just like previously we need to keep track of penultimate vertices, now for each vertex we need to keep track of the next hop.*